nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 it).

 The lack of support for delay in the framework is a deliberate choice.
-We are keenly aware that if we were to support additional delay, [defenses would be able to have more success with less bandwidth overhead](https://freedom.cs.purdue.edu/anonymity/trilemma/index.html).
+We are keenly aware that if we were to support additional delay, defenses would be able to have [more success with less bandwidth overhead](https://freedom.cs.purdue.edu/anonymity/trilemma/index.html).

-Additionally, [provably optimal
-defenses](https://www.cypherpunks.ca/~iang/pubs/webfingerprint-ccs14.pdf)
-achieve their bandwidth overhead bounds by effectively ensuring that a queue is formed by rate limiting traffic below the actual throughput of a circuit.
-For optimal results, this queue must very rarely drain to empty, and yet it must be drained fast enough to avoid tremendous queue overhead in relays which carry tens of thousands of circuits simultaneously.
+In the website traffic fingerprinting domain, [provably optimal defenses](https://www.cypherpunks.ca/~iang/pubs/webfingerprint-ccs14.pdf) achieve their bandwidth overhead bounds by effectively ensuring that a queue is maintained, by rate limiting traffic below the actual throughput of a circuit.
+For optimal results, this queue must very rarely drain to empty, and yet it must also be drained fast enough to avoid tremendous queue overhead in fast Tor relays, which carry tens of thousands of circuits simultaneously.

 Unfortunately, Tor's end-to-end flow control is not congestion control.
 Its window sizes are currently fixed.
 This means there is no signal when queuing occurs, no fine-grained limiting of queue size through pushback, and no way to estimate the bandwidth capacity of a circuit from the position of a relay.
-Thus, there is currently no way to do the fine-grained queue management necessary to create such a queue and rate limit traffic effectively enough to keep this queue from draining, without also risking that aggregate queuing would cause out-of-memory conditions on large relays.
+Thus, there is currently no way to do the fine-grained queue management necessary to create such a queue and rate limit traffic effectively enough to keep this queue from draining to empty, without also risking that aggregate queuing would cause out-of-memory conditions on fast relays.

 Even beyond these major technical hurdles, additional latency is also unappealing to the wider Internet community, for the simple reason that